 Organizations such as Easter Seals offer resources and information as well.
 Your local United Way will have a list of other organizations that can help.
 In many areas, you can call the United Way’s information service by dialing 211.

 Use the resources in your community to find a public transportation option that accommodates people with handicaps.
 There’s bound to be something that will work for you, so you can have the mobility you need to live your life to its fullest.

 Thanks for reading, if you found this post valuable and enjoyed it, please make sure to share it on social media if you feel your friends and followers will also benefit from it.
 Also, comment below with any questions or comments about this post.
-If you would like to learn more about disability issues visit our resource center for additional information.
+If you would like to learn more about disability awareness and related issues visit our resource center for additional information.